 Give Respect - Get Respect

-Give Respect – Get Respect is an awareness campaign that seeks to ensure that Gaelic Games are promoted and played in a positive, fair and enjoyable manner and where Players, Coaches, Spectators and Referees Give Respect – Get Respect from each other.
+Give Respect – Get Respect is an awareness initiative that promotes the playing of our games in a positive, fair and enjoyable manner and where Parents, Players, Coaches, Spectators and Referees Give Respect – Get Respect from each other.

-The RESPECT campaign applies at all levels and amongst all players regardless of age, sex, competition or ability.
+The RESPECT campaign applies at all levels and amongst all players regardless of age, competition or ability.
 The key participants in the Give Respect – Get Respect campaign are not just the Players themselves but Coaches, Clubs, Parents, Referees and Supporters.
-The GAA Give Respect – Get Respect initiative promotes the rights, dignity and worth of each person regardless of ability, age, cultural or ethnic origin, gender, sexual orientation, or religious belief.

-The Give Respect – Get Respect initiative is supported by the GAA, Ladies Gaelic Football Association, the Camogie Association, GAA Handball Ireland and the Rounders Council of Ireland.
+The Give Respect – Get Respect initiative is supported by the GAA, Ladies Gaelic Football Association, the Camogie Association, GAA Handball and GAA Rounders.

-THE RESPECT CAMPAIGN HIGHLIGHTS THE FOLLOWING GOOD PRACTICES:
+THE GIVE RESPECT – GET RESPECT INITIATIVE HIGHLIGHTS THE FOLLOWING GOOD PRACTICES:

 - All players and coaches shake hands with their opponents and the referee before and after each game.

-- At relevant underage categories teams should strive to achieve the maximum participation of all players in accordance with agreed playing models.
+- Host Clubs or home teams should mark out a designated spectators’ area around the playing area Teams should strive to achieve the maximum participation of all players in accordance with agreed playing models at underage level.

-- The host Club should welcome referees and opposing teams to all games.
+- Host Clubs should formally welcome referees and opposing team to all games.

-- A merit award, based on sporting endeavour and fair play, shall be awarded to players and teams who have upheld the RESPECT principles.
+- A merit award, at County level, based on sporting endeavour and fair play, shall be awarded to players and teams who have upheld the RESPECT principles.